corylanou/go-marketing/CONCURRENCY.md

 	start := time.Now()

 	for _, site := range sites {
-		// Launch each retreiveal in a go routine.
-This makes each request concurrent
 		// start a timer for this request begin := time.Now()
 		// Retreive the site